Finding the Best Shoes for Plantar Fasciitis:

 Slippers are generally not designed for plantar fasciitis sufferers.
 Instead you should look for plantar fasciitis shoes with the qualities we have discussed (arch support, cushioning, etc.)

 Star: Black Leather & Silver - Best Trainers for Plantar Fasciitis UK

 8. Look for a firm heel counter

 A lot of orthopaedic shoes for plantar fasciitis have a firm heel counter, which is the back part of the heel surrounding the Achilles.
-If you need extra foot support for plantar fasciitis, a firm heel counter will minimise any stretching of the plantar fascia, this thick fibrous band, and reduces inflammation of the heel.
+If you need extra foot support for plantar fasciitis, a firm heel counter will minimize any stretching of the plantar fascia, this thick fibrous band, and reduces inflammation of the heel.

 9. Look for a deep heel cup